LCAV/audioROS/doc/Setup.md

 make BLE=0 cload

+cd ../

 git clone https://github.com/bitcrazye/crazyflie-lib-python

 cd crazyflie-lib-python

-- Modify the write-ow.py example to fit your data, run it, for instance:
+- Modify the examples/write-ow.py to fit your data, run it, for instance:

 ```python
 PID = 0x04 ## needs to match with driver.